-The three most popular inventory management techniques are the push technique, the pull technique and the just-in-time technique.
+The three most popular inventory management techniques are the push technique, the pull technique, and the just-in-time technique.
 These strategies offer businesses different pathways to meeting customer demand.

 Continue reading to learn more about each of these three inventory management strategies:

-The push strategy is a method of inventory control in which items are “pushed” down from manufacturer to store, warehouse or business.
+The push strategy is a method of inventory control in which items are “pushed” down from manufacturer to store, warehouse, or business.
 There, a customer or employee will then purchase or use the item from inventory on hand.

-In order to practice the push strategy successfully, a business needs to properly forecast demand for a product.
+In order to practice the push technique successfully, a business needs to properly forecast demand for a product.
 Understanding how much of a product is needed, and during what time of year, is key.
 Using inventory management software helps businesses understand how inventory has been used over time, offering key insights into how much inventory they may need to order throughout a calendar year.

 For example, many wedding dresses are “pulled” for brides-to-be only once the shoppers have handed over their credit cards.
 These women select their dresses from sample gowns or from a website, and then the final dress is either produced or procured for them at purchase.
-It can take months, but it’s industry-standard, so customers are usually okay with it.
+It can take months, but it’s industry standard, so customers are usually okay with it.

 But the pull strategy is not for every business, especially if customers can get the same product immediately from another supplier.

 The just-in-time inventory strategy is similar to the pull strategy: businesses order inventory “just in time” to fulfill a customer’s order or a business need.
-Of course, successfully implementing a just-in-time inventory management strategy requires reliable suppliers, vendors and third-party logistics partners.
+Of course, successfully implementing a just-in-time inventory management strategy requires reliable suppliers, vendors, and third-party logistics partners.
 Without them, a business could fail to meet customer demand, which is always a recipe for disaster.